 before it has been heard.
 Nothing should be read before it has been spoken.

-Nothing should be written before it has been read
+Nothing should be written before it has been read” which meant that

 receptive competence could never exceed productive competence.